rafalek1001/ProfessionalCookieMaker/README.md

 # ProfessionalCookieMaker
-Application for generating your own cookies and pricing
+Application for generating your own cookies and pricing them